-We also find it reasonable that PG&E, SCE, and SDG&E be encouraged to educate customers about the bill impact of their rate choices when opting for an electric heat pump water incentivized through ratepayer-funded programs.
+We also find it reasonable that PG&E, SCE and SDG&E be encouraged to educate customers about the bill impact of their rate choices when opting for an electric heat pump water incentivized through ratepayer-funded programs.
 These include but may not be limited to programs and measures within the Energy Efficiency proceeding and the SGIP proceeding.
 Such education should ensure that a) customers are made aware of the most favorable rates available to them when switching from a gas water heater to an electric heat pump water heater, and b) customers are made aware whether they are likely to see bill savings and circumstances under which they are likely to see bill savings (such as tank temperature settings, behavioral changes, equipment efficiency and water heater size).

-Specific to SDG&E, we note that its pro-electrification rate, TOU ELEC, was recently approved by the CPUC in D.22-11-002.
+Specific to SDG&E, we note that it does not yet have an approved pro-electrification rate.
 It will be important for customers in SDG&E territory adopting electric heat pump water heaters to understand which rates are most favorable for them, and to have the analyses for the approved rate be available publicly.

-Therefore, it is reasonable to require SDG&E to submit a Tier-1 informational AL estimating the bill impact for customers switching from gas water heater to electric heat pump water heater using the TOU ELEC rate, with the inputs and assumptions specified in this Resolution.
+Therefore, it is reasonable to require SDG&E to submit a Tier-1 informational AL estimating the bill impact for customers switching from gas water heater to electric heat pump water heater using the TOU E-ELEC rate, when approved, with the inputs and assumptions specified in this Resolution.